bootlin/training-materials/slides/security-secure-boot-part-2/security-secure-boot-part-2.typ

     #projconfig("u-boot","CONFIG_LEGACY_IMAGE_FORMAT"), as this
     format cannot be signed

-  - it is not enough for signatures to be #strong[required]
+  - it is not enough for signatures to be *required*

 - The signing key itself will need to be loaded using a `.dtsi` file